 1. Maintenance and Reliability Systems – 5 off

 6. Product Quality and Process Control – 7 off

 2. Facility Planning – 2 off

 5. Start-up and Initial Operations – 1 off

 7. Contractor Effectiveness

 The Trouble with Accepting a Defect

-Defects enter into organisations by the thousands a year, unless the organisation has put up defences.
-Once the problem is in your operation, you have to deal with it.
+Defects enter into organisations by the thousands a year unless the organisation has put up defenses.
+Once the problem is in your operation you have to deal with it.
 In the slide, a soft-foot defect has been accepted into the plant.
 To correct it now requires the use of shims to fill the gap.
-Though this solves the problem, the shims have caused additional work.
-They also represent additional risk to the equipment, since if they are lost, it is highly likely the foot will be bolted down into the base frame without them, producing in a distorted and deformed machine.
-The parts in the machine will be deformed and highly stressed even without the machine working.
+Though this solves the problem the shims have caused additional cost and work.
+They also represent additional operating risk to the equipment, since if they are lost it is highly likely the foot will be bolted down into the base frame without them, thereby producing a distorted and deformed machine.
+The parts within the machine will be deformed and highly stressed even without the machine working.
 The equipment will run, but because the parts’ material-of-construction are always highly stressed they will always fail faster.

-By adding shims we may have stopped the deformation, but we have also reduced the reliability of the connection.
-From what should have been a bolted connection series configuration of five or six steps, the addition of the shims has turned it into a series process of 10 or 11 components.
+By adding shims we may have stopped the frame deformation, but we have also reduced the reliability of the bolted connection.
+From what could have been a fastened connection series configuration of only five or six steps, the addition of the shims has turned it into a series arrangement of 10 or 11 components.
 Now there are many more things that can go wrong and eventually they will.

 The best answer to the risk of defects entering your business, is to ensure they are stopped before they cross your border.
 Put into place the necessary methods and precautions that ensure only high quality, high accuracy work is in your machinery from the outset.
 If you must use shims never use more than two (2) together and make certain they are of material that does not compress or corrode in the local environment.